 In old times, connecting a camera to a live production switcher required many different cables.
 Each cable had a specific job: sending video, controlling the camera, sending audio, and combining everything.
 These cables only sent signals in one direction.

 But now, there's NDI.
 You don't need to do any unique setup.
-Even though more than six years old, it can arrange and manage multiple cameras for the visual dynamics of your live stream without complexity.
+Even though it is more than six years old, it can arrange and manage multiple cameras for the visual dynamics of your live stream without complexity.

 NDI ensures low-latency video transmission, often under one millisecond.
 This near-instant transfer is perfect for scenarios where precise video synchronization is paramount.